arjunthazhath2001/one-data-solutions/task1/README.md

 ### 🔁 Clean Deployment Strategy

-We added this to avoid *“port already in use”* errors on repeated builds:
+I added this to avoid *“port already in use”* errors on repeated builds:

 ```groovy
 stage('Clean Old Containers') {